-Guidelines for renewal of permission of existing Indian Agents
+Guidelines for renewal of permission(authorization) of existing Indian Agents:

-- 1. Necessary permission to Indian Agents will be issued initially for a period of one year, which may be renewed annually on the basis of fulfillment of all conditions mentioned at section I above and other directions/ instructions issued by the Reserve Bank from time to time. - 2.
-The applicant should be an Authorised Dealer Category I bank or an Authorised Dealer Category -II or a Full Fledged Money Changer. - 3.
-Application for renewal of license should be submitted to the Regional Office concerned of the Reserve Bank under whose jurisdiction the registered office of the Indian Agent falls along-with the following documents: - (a) An undertaking that no cases have been initiated/ are pending against the Indian Agent/its directors by any law enforcing agency. - (b) Volume of business per month/year under the scheme. - (c) Audited Balance Sheet and Profit and Loss account for the last two financial years, if available or copy of the latest audited accounts, with a certificate from the statutory auditors regarding the position of Net Owned Funds on the date of application. - (d) Confidential Report from the applicant's bankers (two) in a sealed cover. - (e) Details of sister/ associated concerns functioning in the financial sector. - (f) A certified copy of the board resolution for renewal of permission.
+- 1. Necessary permission to Indian Agents will be issued initially for a period of one year, which may be renewed for one to three years at a time on the basis of fulfilment of all conditions and other directions/ instructions issued by the Reserve Bank from time to time by Indian Agents. - 2.
+The applicant should be an Authorised Dealer Category-I bank or an Authorised Dealer Category-II or a Full Fledged Money Changer (FFMC), as defined in the A.P.
+(DIR Series) Circular No. 25 [A.P.
+(FL Series) Circular No. 02] dated March 6, 2006, or a Scheduled Commercial Bank or the Department of Posts. - 3.
+The Indian Agent should have minimum Net Owned Funds of ₹50 lakh.

+- 4. Application for renewal of permission should be submitted to the Regional Office concerned of the Foreign Exchange Department of the Reserve Bank under whose jurisdiction the registered office of the Indian Agent falls along-with the documents pertaining to the Overseas Principal as detailed in Section II above and the following documents: - a.
+A declaration to the effect that no proceedings have been initiated by / are pending with the Directorate of Enforcement (DoE) / Directorate of Revenue Intelligence (DRI) or any other law enforcing authorities, against the Indian Agent or its directors and that no criminal cases are initiated / pending against the Indian Agent or its directors. - b.
+A write up on the KYC / AML / CFT, risk management and internal control policy framework, put in place by the Indian Agent. - c.
+Audited Balance Sheet and Profit and Loss Account for the last two financial years of the Indian Agent, if available or a copy of the latest audited accounts, with a certificate from statutory auditors regarding the position of the Net Owned Funds as on the date of application. - d.
+Confidential Reports from at least two of the bankers of the Indian Agent in sealed cover. - e.
+Details of sister/ associated concerns of the Indian Agent functioning in the financial sector. - f.
+A certified copy of the board resolution for renewal of permission.